 REEF members are at the heart of our grassroots marine conservation programs.
 Over 50,000 divers, snorkelers, students, and armchair naturalists stand behind our mission.

-How did you first volunteer with REEF?
+When and how did you first volunteer with REEF?
 How did you first hear about REEF?

 What inspires you to complete REEF surveys?